February 6th marks a day of zero tolerance for female genital mutilation (FGM) worldwide.

 Type 2: Excision of labia minora, majora, and clitoris, or a mixture of the removal of these aspects of this anatomy.

 Type 3: Infibulation which is the narrowing of the vaginal opening.
 This seal is created by the labia minora and majora while the clitoris is removed.

-Type 4: All other procedures to the female genitals deemed harmful and non-medical in nature.
+Type 4: All other procedures to the female genitals are deemed harmful and non-medical in nature.

 Female Genital Mutilation is tied to cultural beliefs about transitioning to womanhood and marriage.
-In these cultures there is social pressure to participate in order to be accepted into society.
+In these cultures, there is social pressure to participate in order to be accepted into society.
 It is thought to decrease the likelihood of premarital sex and maintain purity.
-Additionally, they are thought to promote femininity and make females more clean in appearance by removing aspects of the anatomy (3).
+Additionally, they are thought to promote femininity and make females cleaner in appearance by removing aspects of the anatomy (3).

 It may be easy to think that these practices are happening worlds away, but they too are occurring here in the United States or individuals from these countries may seek treatment in the US.
 It is important to recognize Female Genital Mutilation and support individuals who may have had any of these procedures performed.
 The World Health Organization and UNICEF are working on a global campaign to stop Female Genital Mutilation.

 1. UNICEF.
 UNICEF’S Data Work on FGM/C./FGMC_2016_brochure_final_UNICEF_SPREAD.pdf.
 Published 2016.

 2. Kaplan A, Cham B, Njie L, Seixas A, Blanco S, Utzet M. Female Genital Mutilation/Cutting: The Secret World of Women as Seen by Men.
 Obstetrics and Gynecology International.
 2013.
 Doi:10.1155.